yeoman/yeoman.io/app/_posts/blog/2025-01-17-maintenance-reboot.md

 First released in 2012 by the Chrome DevRel team, Yeoman provides a robust workflow and tools for managing templates, known as “generators.”
 Its iconic top-hat logo has become one of the most recognizable symbols in open-source development. 🎩❤️

-In its heyday, Yeoman introduced developers to powerful ways of generating project templates, paving the way for modern tools like [Create React App](https://create-react-app.dev).
+In its heyday, Yeoman introduced developers to powerful ways of generating project templates, paving the way for tools like [Create React App](https://create-react-app.dev).
 Though no longer at the cutting edge of web tooling, Yeoman remains a valuable resource for developers seeking a stable and proven solution.

 ## Why Relaunch Maintenance?